William Saliba: Arsenal defender signs new long-term contract to stay with club until summer of 2030

 Saliba: My friends supported Real Madrid - but I'm proper Arsenal

-Saliba admitted he was always an Arsenal fan - despite his childhood friends supporting Real Madrid and Barcelona.
+Saliba has previously admitted he was always an Arsenal fan - despite his childhood friends supporting Real Madrid and Barcelona.

 In an exclusive interview with Sky Sports' Joe Thomlinson, Saliba spoke about the viral image of him in an Arsenal kit as a young boy.